Skip to content

 1.1 Interim Regional Administration

-Key Leadership (October 2025)
+Key Leadership (January 2026)

-Position Official Appointed Background
+Position Official Status Background

 Leadership Changes and Political Context